SaaS SEO: Boost Your Online Presence in 8 Steps

 • Existing Website Traffic: How much monthly traffic is your website getting?
 What are your most-visited pages?
 Having the answers to these questions can help you adjust your SEO strategy accordingly.
 For example, if you’re an established website with dozens of published articles but low traffic, you may want to start by optimizing existing content.

-• Branded Search Percentage: A branded search query refers to a search query that includes a company’s name or branded product.
-You need to know the percentage of these search queries because it speaks to search intent and brand awareness.
+• Branded Search Percentage: A branded search query is one that includes a company’s name or branded product.
+Knowing the percentage of these search queries is important because it speaks to search intent and brand awareness.

 • Site Domain Rating and Authority: Your site’s domain rating (DR) and authority (DA) are key metrics you need to review.
 Measured on a scale of one to a hundred, these metrics tell you how likely your site’s domain, subdomains, or pages are to rank on a search engine results page (SERP).
 The lower its DR and DA, the harder it is to rank for competitive keywords.